okcze/ML-short-tasks/active_balancing/README.md

-Quick implementation of new balancing mechanism.
+Quick implementation of a new class balancing mechanism.
 Tested with bank marketing data and XGBoost algorithm.